python-event-sourcery/python-event-sourcery/docs/adr/0005-in-memory-event-store.md

 Features of core event store requires integration tests with every backend implementation.
 In this context first tests were prepared.

-We plan to prepare additional features (application building blocks) on top of event store.
-There is no need to test backend agnostic features with every backend.

 ## Decision

 InMemory event store strategy will be used as default for feature tests.
+Also, it's a good starting point to experiment with library or start a project postponing infrastructure decisions.

 ## Consequences